 Do you know how honey is made?

 In theory, bees forage as close to the hive as they possibly can, so beekeepers place hives near the plants they want the bees to visit, according to Daniel Weaver, past president of the American Beekeeping Federation.

-For more than nine years, our Apiary on Chesterhaven Beach Farm has been home to over 40 acres of land devoted to feeding bees.
+For more than ten years, our Apiary on Chesterhaven Beach Farm has been home to over 40 acres of land devoted to feeding bees.

 Beekeeping for varietal honey is an art and a science